Prebiotic gum with nitrate fights gum disease

-Published on May 05, 2026 | Translated from Spanish
+Published on May 12, 2026 | Translated from Spanish

-A recent small-scale clinical trial has revealed that chewing a prebiotic gum with nitrate can alleviate the symptoms of periodontitis.
+A recent small-scale clinical trial has revealed that chewing a prebiotic gum with nitrate can alleviate symptoms of periodontitis.
 The study, published in a scientific journal, showed that this gum promotes the growth of beneficial bacteria in the mouth, reducing inflammation and bleeding.
 Periodontitis is a common inflammatory condition that can lead to tooth loss if left untreated.
-This non-invasive approach offers a simple alternative for daily dental care, although more long-term studies are needed to confirm the results.
+This non-invasive approach offers a simple alternative for daily dental care, although further long-term studies are needed to confirm the results.

 A healthy smile bites a green gum, with beneficial bacteria and nitrate glowing, reducing inflammation and dental bleeding.